 One of the toughest challenges faced in today’s evolving market is communicating with legacy I2C and serial devices.
 To satisfy this need, NetBurner has added I2C-to-Ethernet support to the SB70LC’s serial to Ethernet factory application.

 For those new to NetBurner, we provide a single source of hardware, software, development tools and technical support for all your network-enabled embedded system needs.
 NetBurner is dedicated to supporting the product and service needs of our customers.

 NBTouch: NetBurner at your fingertips Embedded systems are notoriously difficult to work with for beginners (even with NetBurner’s simple and easy-to-use tools, non-engineers sometimes find

-Packet Painter Webapp This post is about a network traffic visualizer I built while working for NetBurner.
+This post is about a network traffic visualizer I built while working for NetBurner.
 The source is on BitBucket.
-It is
+It is difficult to create informative

 SniPCAP is improved and now streaming!

 As it was mentioned in the first article, SniPCAP had a lot of room to improve on.
 The following lists the basic functionalities of SniPCAP: